 Today, in this blog post, we will discuss how to use SQL LIKE operator in the SQL server along with regular expressions to manipulate text.
 We will also discuss the basic syntax of the LIKE clause and how to use it with wildcard characters.

-The SQL LIKE is a logical operator to check if a specified string matches the desired pattern or not.
+The SQL LIKE query is a logical operator to check if a specified string matches the desired pattern or not.
 A pattern may involve regular expressions or wildcard characters etc. The LIKE operator in SQL can be used along SELECT, UPDATE, WHERE, or DELETE statements, etc. to filter rows based on matching patterns.
 HERE is the basic syntax of SQL LIKE operator in SQL Server.

 column | expression LIKE pattern [ESCAPE escape_character]